 Examination under ultraviolet (Wood’s lamp) illumination: A Wood’s lamp emits ultraviolet light of a particular wavelength.
 During infection with M canis a product is produced within infected hairs that causes them to fluoresce an apple-green colour under Wood’s lamp illumination.
 This can be a quick and easy test to see if M canis infection is likely, however:

 - Only around 50% of cases of M canis infection show fluorescence

 - Other dermatophyte infections do not result in fluorescence

 - Some medications or contaminants on the skin and hair can also cause fluorescence

 - For these reasons, other tests are also needed to make the diagnosis

-Microscopic examination of suspected hairs: examination of hairs and skin scraping under a microscope collected from an area of skin suspected to be infected by the dermatophyte can be very valuable.
+Microscopic examination of suspected hairs: examination of hairs and skin scrapings under a microscope, collected from an area of skin suspected to be infected by the dermatophyte, can be very valuable.
 Fungal elements can often be seen along with spores surrounding infected hairs, but accurate results require experience and this is often best done at a laboratory.